domiyanyue/my_notes/C++_knowledge_for_SYCL.md

     return 0;
 }
 ```
-In this example, we add attribute base to myFunctor.
+In this example, we add an attribute base to myFunctor.
 Each functor created based on the class is different due to
 their internal state, in this case, the value of `base`.

 A more complicated and real-world example is to use functor when we want to customize a comparison function